 Then, put your violets next to a window on the opposite side of the house (east).
 If this is not possible, put them next to a north window.

 If you don't put your violets by a window, at least put them under a grow light.
 Grow lights usually come with instructions as to how far away they should be from the plants, about 25 cm from the leaf of a standard African violet.
 You can connect the grow light to a light timer which will automatically turn the grow light on and off.
 Light timers are available at most hardware stores.
 Grow lights are available at some lighting shops, and most plant nurseries.
+Cool white fluorescent tubes are the choice if you do not know which type to choose.

 Bear in mind: if your plant doesn't flower, it's not getting enough light.
 If the leaves start to get brown edges or brown spots on them, it's getting too much light.